mzhou356/Choose-Your-Own-Mushroom-Classification-Project/README.md

 **Note:**
 Both the R script and the Rmd will take a while to finish.

 Some seeding issues prevent full reproducibility as noted on for example: https://github.com/mlr-org/mlr/issues/938

+random forest with recursive feature elimination tends to produce different results on different systems, this can cause slight different feature results for model 3 to model 5